Engoo Blog Language Tips

 Let's just say it cost more than my old one.

-In some cultures, it is impolite to ask questions about money.
-With this response, Nelly has given Don a little bit of information without saying the exact price of the jacket.
+In some cultures, it's impolite to ask about money.
+With this response, Nelly has given Don some information without saying the exact price of the jacket.

 Sam